kryptokrona/kryptokrona-docs/README.md

 ## Contributing Guidelines

 You must follow [strict markdown](https://daringfireball.net/projects/markdown/), not GFM.
-Important points include-
+Important points include:

 * links must start with `../`, even if they're in the same directory
   ex -> `(../Rainborg-Wat-Dat)` instead of `(Rainborg-Wat-Dat.md)`